 BRING A TOWEL AND YOUR OWN MAT

-If you sweat a lot, please use a towel on top of the blankets and bolsters, and do not wear fragrance of any kind that might distract or irritate others ability to breathe deeply.
+If you sweat a lot, please use deodorant as well as a towel on top of the blankets and bolsters.
+Refrain from wearing fragrance of any kind that might distract or irritate others' ability to breathe deeply.
+If you do not have a mat, we have mats available at no charge but we ask that you wipe down the mat after use.

 It's great to share class with people you know, but it can be distracting to yourself and to others to have an extended or loud conversation in the practice area.
 Stay mindful of others when trying to get centered before class.
 Share the latest news in the lobby area before or after class.